fpeterek/strojove-uceni/insurance-claims/README.md

 ## Dimension Reduction

-The last experiment we try is performing dimension reduction using Principle Component Analysis.
+In our last experiment, we try to perfrom dimension reduction using Principle Component Analysis.
 Dimension reduction is performed after data enhancement, but before scaling.

 The dataset is reduced to 20 dimensions.
-Due to time/performance constraints, no attempts were made to reduce the dataset to multiple sizes.
+Due to time/performance constraints, no attempts were made to reduce the dataset to other sizes.

 ### DecisionTree